DDMAL/Interactive-Classifier/README.md

 # Interactive Classifier

+Active development and maintenance of the Interactive Classifier occurs in the [Rodan respository](https://github.com/DDMAL/Rodan).
+This respository now exists only as an archive.

 The Gamera Interactive Classifier is deployed as a Rodan [Job Package](https://github.com/DDMAL/Rodan/wiki/Write-a-Rodan-job-package).

 ## Installation